fastify/fastify-websocket/README.md

 ### Custom preClose hook:

 By default, all ws connections are closed when the server closes.
-If you wish to modify this behaviour, you can pass your own `preClose` function.
+If you wish to modify this behavior, you can pass your own `preClose` function.

 Note that `preClose` is responsible for closing all connections and closing the websocket server.